Archie Comics: Corporate affairs

-Archie Comics headquarters in the Sanborn Map Building.

 The company's headquarters is in a 10300 sqft property in the Sanborn Map Building in Pelham, New York.
 It was in a facility of Mamaroneck, New York, with warehouse facilities and 7000 sqft of office space until May 2015, when it moved to its current location.
 Due to changes in the comics industry with digitization, the company needed more office space and less warehouse space.

-According to the publisher, the official Archie website receives 40 million hits a month.
+According to the publisher, the official Archie Comics website receives 40 million hits a month.

 Characters

 Archie and Riverdale

 Archie is set in the fictional small town of Riverdale.

 The New York Times postulated that "the cartoonist Bob Montana inked the original likenesses of Archie and his pals and plopped them in an idyllic Midwestern community named Riverdale because Mr. Goldwater, a New Yorker, had fond memories of time spent in Hiawatha, Kansas."
 However, others have noted resemblance between Riverdale and Haverhill, Massachusetts, where Bob Montana attended Haverhill High School.